eberban/eberban/books/tour/src/predicate_chaining.md

 # Predicate chaining

-When a predicate place expects something which is not an entity, it is mandatory to provide something of the correct type.
-While it's possible to manually create it with the use of abstractors (seen later in this book), multiple places like this leads to deep nesting, which is harder to follow and also verbose.
+When a predicate place expects something which is not an entity, it is mandatory to provide an abstraction of the correct type.
+While it's possible to manually create abstractions with the use of abstractors (seen later in this book), multiple places like this leads to deep nesting, which is harder to follow and also verbose.

 The language provides a **chaining** mechanism to create complex but "flat"